-New research is showing consuming potassium does not appear to affect whether a person will develop hyperkalemia in patients with chronic kidney disease (CKD).
-Hyperkalemia is a condition where potassium levels in person are higher than normal.
+New research is showing consuming potassium does not appear to affect whether a person will develop high potassium levels in patients with serious kidney issues.
+High potassium levels can be a serious condition where potassium levels in person are higher than normal.
 Potassium is important to the correct and healthy function of nerve and muscle cells.
 These muscles cells include the heart.

 If the kidneys are not able to process blood, the toxins and wastes build up in the blood.
 Damage to organs follows and eventually death.
-Researchers studied 3-day food diaries from 96 CKD patients who were not on dialysis.
+Researchers studied 3-day food diaries from 96 kidney problem sufferers who were not on dialysis.
 Special attention was paid to daily potassium intake or servings of fruits, vegetables, legumes, cereals, dairy, and meats.
-In doing so and looking at results investigators could find no associations between those with and without hyperkalemia.
+In doing so and looking at results investigators could find no associations between those with and without high potassium levels.

-Hyperkalemia developed in only developed in 36 patients (38%) Currently it appears only diabetes mellitus and lower serum bicarbonate levels put a CKD patient at greater hyperkalemia risk.
+High potassium levels developed in only developed in 36 patients (38%) Currently it appears only diabetes mellitus and lower serum bicarbonate levels put a kidney problem individual at greater risk of high potassium levels.
 Baking soda is a very common substance, crystalline in structure, though commonly found in the supermarkets in powder form.
 Known formally as sodium bicarbonate, it is an alkaline salt.

 It already has many uses such as toothpaste or as mouth wash.
 It can also be used to clean the kitchen, specifically the stove or the oven and even coffee and tea pots.
 But baking soda has another use in running and not just for acting as a body or foot deodorant.